Vorkuta

-Vorkuta (Воркута́; Вӧркута; Nenets for "the abundance of bears", "bear corner") is a coal-mining town in the Komi Republic of Russia, situated just north of the Arctic Circle in the Pechora coal basin, at the river Vorkuta.
-In 2010, its population was 70,548, down from 84,917 in 2002.
+Vorkuta (Воркута́; Вӧркута) is a coal-mining town and the third most-populous city in the Komi Republic of Russia, situated just north of the Arctic Circle in the Pechora coal basin, at the river Vorkuta.
+Population:

-Vorkuta is the third largest city north of the Arctic Circle and the easternmost town in Europe.
+Vorkuta is among the five most populous cities north of the Arctic Circle and the easternmost town in Europe.
 It has the coldest recorded temperature of any European city, at −52 °C (−61 °F).

 Vorkuta's population has dropped steadily since the fall of the Soviet Union, when mines were privatized and many people began moving farther south.
 Many of the mines have been abandoned, and by September 2020, the city's estimated population was only about 50,000.
-A report in March 2021 described the villages in the area as "ghost towns" with many "abandoned structures".
+In 2026, it was reported that its population is shrinking faster than any other city in Russia.

+Etymology

+The name is derived from the Nenets word warkuta, meaning 'numerous bears'.

 History

 In 1930, the geologist Georgy Chernov (1906–2009) discovered substantial coal fields by the river Vorkuta.
 Georgy Chernov's father, the geologist Alexander Chernov (1877–1963), promoted the development of the Pechora coal basin, which included the Vorkuta fields.
 With this discovery the coal-mining industry started in the Komi ASSR.
-(At the time only the southern parts of the field were included in the Komi ASSR.
-The northern part, including Vorkuta, belonged to the Nenets Autonomous Okrug of Arkhangelsk Oblast.)
+At the time, only the southern parts of the field were included in the Komi ASSR.
+The northern part, including Vorkuta, belonged to the Nenets Autonomous Okrug of Arkhangelsk Oblast.
 In 1931, a geologist settlement was established by the coal field, with most of the workers being inmates of the Ukhta-Pechora Camp of the GULAG (Ухтпечлаг, Ukhtpechlag).

+Miners in Vorkuta were active participants in the 1989 Soviet miners' strikes.